-Each random quantity justifies itself "a priori".
-Every finite partition of incompatible and exhaustive events representing a random quantity shows the possible ways in which a certain reality may be expressed.
-A multiplicity of possible values for every random quantity is only a formal construction that precedes the empirical observation by means of which a single value is realized among the ones of the set of the possible alternatives ([11]).
-Each event is a specific random quantity because it admits only two possible values.
-It does not admit more than two possible values like a random quantity.
-The same symbol P denotes both prevision of a random quantity and probability of an event ([14]).
-An event is conceptually a mental separation between sensations: it is actually a statement such that, by betting on it, we can establish in an unmistakable fashion whether it is true or false, that is to say, whether it has occurred or not and so whether the bet has been won or lost ([5]).
-Random quantities are studied by the logic of certainty as well as by the logic of the probable.
-It is methodologically fundamental to distinguish the logic of certainty from the logic of the probable ([6]).
+It is necessary to distinguish logical aspects from the psychological ones related to random quantities.
+This distinction is methodologically fundamental ([6]).
+Logical aspects pertain the logic of certainty as well as the logic of the probable.
+They are dealt with by mathematics.
 The logic of certainty does not use the notion of probability ([8]).
 It is called so for this reason.
 What is objectively possible belongs to the logic of certainty and it is different from what is subjectively probable.
 It makes sense to express one's subjective and non-predetermined opinion in terms of probability only in respect of what is possible or uncertain at a given instant.
 One always means uncertainty as a simple ignorance: it ceases only when one receives certain information.
 The logic of certainty is always characterized by two different and extreme aspects.
 The first aspect is negative because it deals with situations of non-knowledge or ignorance or uncertainty from which one determines the set of the possible alternatives of a random quantity: when a given numerical value is not either certain or impossible it is possible and it consequently belongs to such a set.
 The second aspect is positive because it deals with the definitive certainty expressed in the form of what is certainly true or certainly false.
 Every possible numerical value of a random quantity definitively becomes 0 or 1 when an empirical observation, referring to it, is made.
 Therefore, into the logic of certainty exist certain and impossible and possible regarding to the first aspect, true = 1 and false = 0 as final answers regarding to the second aspect.
-Hence, it is possible to observe that every set of the possible numerical values of each random quantity definitively becomes a smaller numerical set which is a Boolean algebra whose two elements are two idempotent numbers, 0 and 1.
 Conversely, the notion of probability is of interest to an intermediate aspect which is included between the two extreme aspects characterizing the logic of certainty ([7], [9]).
 Indeed, the probability is distributed as a mass by a given individual over the domain of the possible alternatives before knowing which is the true alternative to be verified.
 This aspect is positive but it is weak and temporary because he is awaiting information which would give him the definitive certainty.
-In any case, what is logical is exact but it says nothing, so one has to consider the importance of what is extralogical: probability is exactly an extralogical notion in the sense that it is outside of the logic of certainty ([12], [13]).
+Probability is an extralogical notion in the sense that it is outside of the logic of certainty ([12], [13]).
 The value of the notion of probability does not transcend the psychological value that such a notion has with regard to each individual.
 Moreover, the value of the notion of probability is not independent of such a psychological value.
 Therefore, a living, elastic and psychological logic is considered: it is exactly the logic of the probable.
-Probability calculus has a very special character in this conceptual context because common sense plays the most essential role and it is analytically expressed as objective conditions of coherence ([15]).
+Probability calculus has a very special character in this conceptual context because common sense plays the most essential role and it is mathematically expressed as objective conditions of coherence ([15]).